Kaushalvashisth/Airline-Reservation-System/README.md

 # Airline Reservation System
-It is a replica program of Flight booking system.
+It is a replica  of Flight booking system.